ENSP-AI-Mentoring/ensp-ai-mentoring.github.io/index.md

 -----

 ## [Launching Slides 2024](https://docs.google.com/presentation/d/1us-JbiBUbHa1EUcBAKsLsyoi6ctkBV-GWhT3xuZC41M/edit?usp=sharing)
-The slides presenting the activities we are launching this year and presented on October 22, 2022.
+The slides presenting the activities we are launching this year and presented on January 20th, 2024.

 ## [Activities Planning](https://docs.google.com/spreadsheets/d/1nOUiLbD_ORuCdC2gXL68n5q23UR9-VPjMqjYB6QLn4E/edit?usp=sharing)
 The planning of the activities of the organization.
 It is updated as regularly as possible.